Complex Individual Tax Returns

 We maintain working papers that track:

-This documentation protects you in an audit and ensures continuity if your situation changes.
+This documentation provides audit trail support and ensures continuity if your situation changes.

 Coordination: